 Discipline is symbolized by water under the earth—a vital resource that is available but hidden, requiring effort to access.
-This potential can be drawn upon in times of need.
-Once it is accessed and applied, great things can be accomplished with organized discipline.
+This potential can be drawn upon in times of need; and once it is accessed and applied, great things can be accomplished with some organized discipline.

-The most successful leader is not the one who triumphs on the battlefield, but the one able, through strength of discipline and inner power, to achieve conciliation without spilling blood.
+The most successful leader is not the one who triumphs on the battlefield but the one who is able, through strength of discipline and inner power, to achieve conciliation without spilling blood.
 Likewise, in any large organization, key virtues are discipline and conscientiousness.
-The most effective team marches with a single purpose — a dedication to a lofty goal that is held dear by all.
+The most effective team marches with a single purpose: a dedication to a lofty goal that is held dear by all.
 Even with an excess of external discipline, unpopular wars are seldom winnable.

-Let power be held in check by the willing acceptance of a common discipline, and the submission to a higher authority for the common good.
+Let power be held in check by the willing acceptance of a common discipline and the submission to a higher authority for the common good.
 When life is in balance, evil impulses are checked by human decency; parents die before their children; leaders lead and followers follow.
-If you hold or aspire to a position of leadership, remember that the true leader captures the hearts of the people, and articulates a clear vision that binds them together.
+If you hold or aspire to a position of leadership, remember that the true leader captures the hearts of the people by articulating the clear vision that binds them together.